 Coffee Consumption Statistics – Prepare to be blown away by the figures

-Despite the American population is heavily dependent on coffee, the US ranked only 11th in the per capita coffee consumption for 2016.
+Despite the American population is heavily dependent on coffee, the US ranked only 11th in per capita coffee consumption in 2016.
 In fact, it looks like European countries took a ginormous lead with Finland consuming the highest amount of coffee per capita.
 Is everyone super hyper-active there or what?

 Coffee Consumption by Year

 Turns out we are not getting enough coffee!
 Coffee consumption stats appear to have a general and overall increase over the years.
 It is like every new year, the resolution has been to drink more coffee than the previous one!

 In the United States, coffee consumption has grown massively from 2013 to 2020.
 Where the amount of coffee consumed in 2013 was once 23.81 million 60 kilograms bags, in 2020 it increased to 26.7 million 60 kg bags!
 However, that too is not the highest consumption quantity.